Project WILD - Specialized Workshops

 - Boise, ID - July 7 & 8, 2016.

 Environmental education and reading: A great match!
 Participate in this workshop to find out ways to make literature connections with activities from the three "Projects."
 A $30 registration fee covers your choice of one of the Project guides and three books to supplement your classroom library.
 Prerequisite one of the following: Project WET, Project WILD or a Project Learning Tree workshop.

-Project WILD and Zoo Boise have teamed up to put together a workshop for teachers who are interested in integrating lessons on the ins and outs of zoos and zoo animals.
+Project WILD and Zoo Boise have teamed up to create a teacher workshop that will provide you with lessons and activities that will focus on animal wildlife and habitats beyond Idaho.
+Themes include animal behavior, exhibit design, endangered species, scientific method and zoos’ participation in wildlife conservation programs.
 This one credit workshop will take place at Zoo Boise.
 Come and enjoy all the zoo has to offer and ways to tie the information into your curriculum!
-Class fee $25.00.
+Zoo tours, science in action conservation curriculum.

 - Boise, ID - September 30 & October 1, 2016.

 Learn more about the world’s only flying mammals in the newest workshop to join the Project WILD family.